TheblueMan003/StarLight/README.md

 ```
 int b = 0
 ```
+Every argument of the function will be a lazy variable.
+If the variable start with a `$` it will be replace literally instead of being replace by it's value.
 Every call for function that are not mark as inline is done in a sub context meaning that variable inside it won't be usable after the call.

+Note: Lazy function can be recursive, but you must be careful to not create infinite loop, or the compiler will crash.

 ### Generic Functions
 Function can also support type parameters with the following syntax: